shingo8422/shingo8422/README.md

 - Re-architecture of the entire system
   - Replaced inefficient or highly complex services to improve overall system quality and optimize costs, etc.
   - Infrastructure architecture modification of services with security vulnerabilities
+  - Integration of services developed in other languages or Lambda into Rails to simplify the system
 - Implementation of provisioning function in compliance with SCIM2.0 standard
 - Construction of data analysis infrastructure
   - Creation of Redash, an analysis tool, in ECS environment
   - Introduction of Redshift.
 Implementation of Zero ETL.
   - Realization of DB migration using Flyway
+- Implementation of analysis functions for customers using Amazon Quicksight